About the apprenticeship program

 Through the apprenticeship program, the artists are able to work and train under a teacher who has experience as a professional artist.
 They will gain experience in arts administration, professional development, and artistic training.
 Through gaining this experience, the artists learn crucial skills for their careers in art, such as writing an artists' statement, marketing work on social media, and displaying work, as well as honing their natural artistic ability.

 The ACT Apprentices will be holding several art shows this spring.
-Join us to see Jasmine’s artwork on display, as well as the seven other apprentices, on the following dates:
+Join us to see Alison's artwork on display, as well as the seven other apprentices, on the following dates:

 April 21st – Reception at The Factory